-To register or for more information contact Danielle Pieratti, CWP Writing Programs Leader.
+To register or for more information contact Danielle Pieratti, CWP Writing Programs Leader, at email@example.com.

 About the Retreat Leader:

 Danielle Pieratti teaches English at South Windsor High School.
-Her first book, Fugitives, was selected by Kim Addonizio for the Idaho Prize in poetry, and will be published by Lost Horse Press in 2016.
+Her first book, Fugitives, was selected by Kim Addonizio for the Idaho Prize in poetry, and was published by Lost Horse Press in 2016.
 It was also nominated for the 2017 CT Book Awards.